-They say a picture is worth a thousand words – imagine how many words and time we could save ourselves if we used VR in presentations, at conferences, or in training sessions.
+They say a picture is worth a thousand words – imagine how many words and much time we could save ourselves if we used VR in presentations, at conferences, or in training sessions.

 VR has the potential to make our lives a lot easier

 Over the past 5 years, with a myriad of start-ups raising significant amounts of money in venture capital, VR has slowly been entering mainstream application and commercial usage.
 It is now something that is, thanks to all the tremendous ways in which VR can improve participant engagement and human interaction and enhance experiences, used quite widely in many fields.
 However, VR has the potential to make our lives a lot easier in many other areas, and using the technology in presentations may very well be something that will soon become a standard practice.